Skip to content

 value: etc/kubernetes

-If you want to use a non-default storage class, merge this:
+If you want to use a non-default storage class, space, retention, replication:

 values: